kavindyasinthasilva/community-starter-kit/docs/getting-started.md

 Thank you for submitting a pull request to our repository.
 If this change is based on an existing issue, please reference that issue in the pull request comment using Closes #x where X is the issue number.

- CONFIGS PLACEHOLDER and add some example welcome messages that may be helpful to new users.